 And for Peter to obey God, he also had to step over a precedent.
 He answered God, "nothing common or unclean has at any time entered my mouth."
-Peter had established a standard in his life.
-This had never, ever happened.
-Peter had never had sausage on his pizza!
+Some behaviors had never, ever happened.
+Peter never had sausage on his pizza!
+To eat it would've been a first.

-This is the type of conviction religious folks applaud.
-Like an Eric Liddell never running a race on Sundays, or a Sandy Koufax not pitching on Yom Kippur - a guy makes a costly commitment and refuses to budge.

-Here Peter does the same, but ironically his commitment works against God's will in his life.
+This is the type of conviction religious folks usually applaud.
+We hold on to a tradition by making a costly sacrifice.
+Well, Peter does the same, but ironically his commitment works against God's will in his life.